History of the Haudenosaunee: French and Indian Wars

-In 1721 and 1722, Lieutenant Governor Alexander Spotswood of Virginia concluded a new Treaty at Albany with the Iroquois, renewing the Covenant Chain and agreeing to recognize the Blue Ridge as the demarcation between the Virginia Colony and the Iroquois.
-But, as European settlers began to move beyond the Blue Ridge and into the Shenandoah Valley in the 1730s, the Iroquois objected.
-Virginia officials told them that the demarcation was to prevent the Iroquois from trespassing east of the Blue Ridge, but it did not prevent English from expanding west.
-Tensions increased over the next decades, and the Iroquois were on the verge of going to war with the Virginia Colony.
-In 1743, Governor Sir William Gooch paid them the sum of 100 pounds sterling for any settled land in the Valley that was claimed by the Iroquois.
-The following year at the Treaty of Lancaster, the Iroquois sold Virginia all their remaining claims in the Shenandoah Valley for 200 pounds in gold.
+In 1721 and 1722, Lieutenant Governor Alexander Spotswood of Virginia concluded a new Treaty at Albany with the Haudenosaunee, renewing the Covenant Chain and agreeing to recognize the Blue Ridge as the demarcation between the Virginia Colony and the Haudenosaunee.
+But, as European settlers began to move beyond the Blue Ridge and into the Shenandoah Valley in the 1730s, the Haudenosaunee objected.
+Virginia officials told them that the demarcation was to prevent the Haudenosaunee from trespassing east of the Blue Ridge, but it did not prevent English from expanding west.
+Tensions increased over the next decades, and the Haudenosaunee were on the verge of going to war with the Virginia Colony.
+In 1743, Governor Sir William Gooch paid them the sum of 100 pounds sterling for any settled land in the Valley that was claimed by the Haudenosaunee.
+The following year at the Treaty of Lancaster, the Haudenosaunee sold Virginia all their remaining claims in the Shenandoah Valley for 200 pounds in gold.

-During the French and Indian War (the North American theater of the Seven Years' War), the League Iroquois sided with the British against the French and their Algonquian allies, who were traditional enemies.
-The Iroquois hoped that aiding the British would also bring favors after the war.
-Few Iroquois warriors joined the campaign.
-By contrast, the Canadian Iroquois supported the French.
+During the French and Indian War (the North American theater of the Seven Years' War), the League Haudenosaunee sided with the British against the French and their Algonquian allies, who were traditional enemies.
+The Haudenosaunee hoped that aiding the British would also bring favors after the war.
+Few Haudenosaunee warriors joined the campaign.
+By contrast, the Canadian Haudenosaunee supported the French.

-In 1711, refugees from what is now southwestern Germany known as the Palatines appealed to the Iroquois clan mothers for permission to settle on their land.
-By spring of 1713, about 150 Palatine families had leased land from the Iroquois.
-The Iroquois taught the Palatines how to grow "the Three Sisters" as they called their staple crops of beans, corn and squash, and where to find edible nuts, roots and berries.
-In return, the Palatines taught the Iroquois how to grow wheat and oats, and how to use iron ploughs and hoes to farm.
-As a result of the money earned from land rented to the Palatines, the Iroquois elite gave up living in longhouses and started living in European style houses, having an income equal to a middle-class English family.
-By the middle of the 18th century, a multi-cultural world had emerged with the Iroquois living alongside German and Scots-Irish settlers.
-The settlements of the Palatines were intermixed with the Iroquois villages.
-In 1738, an Irishman, Sir William Johnson, who was successful as a fur trader, settled with the Iroquois.
-Johnson, who became very rich from the fur trade and land speculation, learned the languages of the Iroquois, and became the main intermediary between the British and the League.
+In 1711, refugees from what is now southwestern Germany known as the Palatines appealed to the Haudenosaunee clan mothers for permission to settle on their land.
+By spring of 1713, about 150 Palatine families had leased land from the Haudenosaunee.
+The Haudenosaunee taught the Palatines how to grow "the Three Sisters" as they called their staple crops of beans, corn and squash, and where to find edible nuts, roots and berries.
+In return, the Palatines taught the Haudenosaunee how to grow wheat and oats, and how to use iron ploughs and hoes to farm.
+As a result of the money earned from land rented to the Palatines, the Haudenosaunee elite gave up living in longhouses and started living in European style houses, having an income equal to a middle-class English family.
+By the middle of the 18th century, a multi-cultural world had emerged with the Haudenosaunee living alongside German and Scots-Irish settlers.
+The settlements of the Palatines were intermixed with the Haudenosaunee villages.
+In 1738, an Irishman, Sir William Johnson, who was successful as a fur trader, settled with the Haudenosaunee.
+Johnson, who became very rich from the fur trade and land speculation, learned the languages of the Haudenosaunee, and became the main intermediary between the British and the League.
 In 1745, Johnson was appointed the Northern superintendent of Indian Affairs, formalizing his position.